Queerness and Queens: Queer Analysis of RuPaul’s Drag Race Season 14

 The media traditionally upholds a binary of heterosexuality and homosexuality, which sorts individuals’ sexual practices into two distinct categories.
 This is problematic because queer sexualities on television are then stereotyped as abnormal while heteronormative relationships and sexual activities are seen as correct and normal.
 Ott and Mack (2014) describe three binaries commonly used in television: natural vs deviant, monogamous vs promiscuous, and gender clarity vs gender ambiguity.
 Season 14 of Drag Race highlights all three binaries in different ways.

 While heterosexuals are seen as natural on television, queer people are portrayed as deviant, villainous, and unnatural (Ott & Mack, 2014).
 The queens of Drag Race are already positioned as unnatural due to the concept of contestants putting on over-the-top makeup, outfits, and wigs to perform unique talents and showcase their creativity.
 The sexual stereotype of deviance is shown in almost every season of Drag Race as queens pick feuds with each other.
-In season 14, contestants Jasmine Kennedie and Daya Betty are seen frequently fight ing about their opinions of each other.
+In season 14, contestants Jasmine Kennedie and Daya Betty are seen frequently fight– ing about their opinions of each other.
 During the season 14 reunion episode, Daya reflects on her relationship with Jasmine.
 She states, “I said what I said, I don’t take any of that shit back.
 I was being honest.
 Jasmine said

-who I was as a person…you would attack people non-fucking-stop just so you would be fine” (Season 14, Episode 15).
+things at the wrong time.”
+Jasmine responds, “You dragged me for nine weeks straight… you came towards who I was as a person…you would attack people non-fucking-stop just so you would be fine” (Season 14, Episode 15).
 This dialogue is very representative of the way both queens treated each other throughout the entire season.
 The villainous portrayal of these queens suggests and informs audience members that queer people choose to pick fights and participate in drama, further feminizing queer people, when in reality, a majority of the season 14 queens share a sense of friendship, sisterhood, and compassion.
 While Jasmine and Daya reinforce the deviant and dramatic stereotype of queer people in media, the other queens of season 14 provide dialogue that contributes to a normalization of queer people on tv.
 The binary of monogamy and promiscuity is another way in which the media distances queer people through sexual stereotypes.
-On television, heterosexual relation ships are seen as monogamous, with one man loving one woman.
+On television, heterosexual relation– ships are seen as monogamous, with one man loving one woman.

 The dialogue surrounding heterosexual couples and their sexualities is also considered “normal”, whereas homosexual people are portrayed as having sex with multiple people and openly talking about their sex lives (Ott & Mack, 2014).